EdLeming/scintillator-characterisation/README.md

 Installation
 ======
 It is assumed you run this analysis package in a vitrual environment.
-If not already installed get venv with 'pip install virtualenv'
+To install and enter a virtual environment you can run:

+`$ pip install virtualenv`
+`$ virtualenv venv`
+`$ source venv/bin/activate`

-Then install the analysis software with:
+Once inside the venv, one can install the analysis software with:

-'python setup.py install'
+`$ python setup.py install`